+GRAPHICS / SOUND Technically the Apple IIGS version is an exact copy of the 16bit Amiga and ST. Note that the SNES version was ported to Apple IIGS and this was apparently the only time that a SNES game was ported directly into a computer system despite sharing the same W65C816S processor!
+Also the Apple IIGS version can be installed on the hard disk and supports four different viewing modes (Full Screen, Matted, Letter-box and Television).
+The Full Screen mode is suitable for an accelerated GS model (say running at 12 MHz) while the Television-mode is for the 2.8 MHz original GS!
 The game starts with a very nice intro scene in 3D.
-Inside, the graphics are vector, using pseudo-3D and a palette of colors based on blue.
+Inside, the graphics are vector with pseudo-3D and a palette of colors based on blue.
 Note that there are several fully animated cut scenes when an objective is being completed.
-The character animation is very smooth too based on 3d vector graphics (an old common recipe of the early 80s with the release of Karateka, remember?).
-Also the sound is good too featuring digitized sound FX and catchy short music scores.
+The characters' animation is very smooth and based on 3D vector graphics (an old common recipe of the early 80s with the release of Karateka, remember?).
+Also, the sound is good featuring sampled sound effects and catchy short music scores.
 As said, Amiga, ST and Apple IIGS versions are technically identical.

 Some videos belong to retroshowcase.com (indicated); others not